gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright,"
 he said a moment later.
 "There's a box under your seat—see what we got that'll fit you.
-I gotta close up the back."
+I'm gonna close up the back and put a timer on the fuel cells."

+"A timer to what?"
+Iffy asked as he opened his door.

+"To blow up."

 The box was just that,
 a waxed cardboard box that might once have held vegetables or packs of tofu jerky